How Pharmaceutical Manufacturing Is Witnessing A Breakthrough - Thanks To IoT

 Over to you

 There is no doubt that IoT implementation was comparatively slow in the pharmaceutical industry because of the nature of business.
-However, things are on the mend, and pharma businesses slowly realize how badly they need to transform with IoT digitally
+However, things are on the mend, and pharma businesses are slowly realizing how badly they need to transform with IoT digitally

 Thankfully, the technology offers innovative solutions to better production practices, effectively track and monitor shipment, and manufacture new-age medicines.
-IoT is the much-required investment for improving productivity, reducing wastage, minimizing human errors, and saving more human lives.
+IoT is a much-required investment for improving productivity, reducing waste, minimizing human errors, and saving more lives.

 Let’s Talk